dbzl-project11/dbzl-project11.github.io/rules/freeAgents.md

     - Tapion

 "*" indicates that character must have a (free) Broly's Ring.
+"**" indicates that this character bans the team from Eternal Life.

 Note that Resurrected Warriors may not have Uub and Majuub in the same lineup.
 Similarly, GT may not use Baby Vegeta (SSJ) and Baby Vegeta (Base) in the same lineup.